What Happens If You Miss a Weigh Station?

 FAQs About Missing a Weigh Station

-Aside from the possible legal and financial penalties which may result from missing a weigh station, here are some other frequently asked questions and answers about the topic.
+Aside from the possible legal and financial penalties which may result from missing a weigh station, here are some other frequently asked questions and answers about what happens if you don’t stop at a weigh station.

-Do I have to pull in when the truck is empty?
+Do I have to pull in to a weigh station when my truck is empty?

 Yes.
 Even trucks not carrying a load will be asked to stop at the weigh station.
 Therefore, it is best to stop whether your truck is full or not.